How to Add a Website to Google Search Console

 To use all the features of Google, you must verify ownership of the site.
 Without this, the service will not be able to provide data on indexing and errors.
 There are several methods for verification through:

-➤ DNS record (recommended method for Domain Property): copy the TXT record and add it to the DNS records at your hosting provider (GoDaddy, Cloudflare, Namecheap, etc.).
+➤ DNS record (recommended for Domain Property): copy the TXT record and add it to the DNS records at your hosting provider (GoDaddy, Cloudflare, Namecheap, etc.).
 Confirm the addition in Google Search Console.

-Step 4: Adding Sitemap.xml
+Step 4: Adding sitemap.xml

 ➤ Generate the sitemap.xml file using Yoast SEO, Screaming Frog, or XML-Sitemaps.